albertkun/22S-ASIAAM-191A/docs/tutorials/index.md

-# How-To Guides
+# List of class How-To guides
 Below are step-by-step guides on getting started with the course.
-If you run into any issues, please ask on the GitHub discussion forums.
+If you run into any issues, please ask on [Discord](https://discord.gg/BpWSHYNsZA) or the [GitHub discussion forums](https://github.com/albertkun/22S-ASIAAM-191A/discussions/categories/help-desk).

 ## [Committing code to GitHub in VS Code](git_commit.md)